This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Magnesium deficiency is a very common problem thanks to Western diets and depleted soil due to overfarming.
 Plantains offer about 16 percent of your daily need for magnesium, which is especially important because magnesium affects over 300 biochemical reactions in the body.

-From helping to regulate blood pressure to preventing osteoporosis, there are many ways magnesium keeps the body healthy.
-Magnesium directly affects calcium absorption, which can avert or reverse osteoporosis.
+From helping regulate blood pressure to preventing osteoporosis, there are many ways magnesium keeps the body healthy.
+Plus, research proves that magnesium directly affects calcium absorption, which can avert or reverse osteoporosis.

 It also lowers the risk of getting type 2 diabetes by controlling blood glucose levels via carbohydrate metabolism and insulin regulation.
-Magnesium has also long been used to help with migraine headaches, insomnia and depression.
-(11, 12)
+Studies show that magnesium has also long been used to help with migraine headaches, insomnia and depression.

 Plantains are available at most major grocery stores year-round and can be purchased at any point of ripeness.
 There are three major points of ripening that make plantains a versatile fruit to prepare:

-- Green plantains: When plantains are green, the pulp is fairly hard and sometimes the peel must be removed with a knife.
-At this stage, they are starchy and not very sweet, similar to a potato.
+- Green plantains: When plantains are green, the pulp is fairly hard, and sometimes the peel must be removed with a knife.
+At this stage, they are not fully ripe, are starchy and do not taste very sweet, similar to a potato.
 This is the best time to make plantain chips.

-- Yellow plantains: Slightly sweeter than green plantains, yellow plantains are mature and most often made into fried plantains.
+- Yellow plantains: Slightly sweeter and less starchy than green plantains, yellow plantains are ripe, mature and most often made into fried plantains.
 They’re best fried, cooked, boiled or grilled.

 As with any fruit, if you know you won’t prepare the plantain immediately after purchase, you can buy a less mature fruit and allow it to ripen at home.
-Once a plantain ripens, it quickly decays, similar to a banana.
+Once a plantain ripens, it quickly decays, similar to a banana, so be sure not to store it for too long.

 When you get your plantain home, the first steps in preparing them are as follows: